- Introduction

 It depends on the context in which the burning is taking place.
 In some cases, burning may be closed, meaning it is not visible or accessible to the public. viz. a company might burn tokens as part of its internal accounting processes and only make the burning results available to a select group of people.

-In other cases, burning may be transparent process, meaning that it is open and visible to everyone. viz., a project might publicly announce that it is burning a certain number of tokens and provide proof of the burning on a public blockchain.
+In other cases, burning may be transparent, meaning it is open and visible to everyone. viz., a project might publicly announce that it is burning a certain number of tokens and provide proof of the burning on a public blockchain.
 In general, the process of burning tokens needs to be transparent in order to maintain trust and confidence among token holders.

 Mechanism to promote periodic burning - Proof-of Burn

 A critical part of any blockchain, required to function properly, is some consensus algorithm that both secures the blockchain and ensures it works efficiently.
-One such is the proof-of-burn mechanism that users must “burn” or make permanently unavailable some mined proof-of-work cryptocurrency.
+One such is the proof-of-burn mechanism that users must “burn” or make some mined proof-of-work cryptocurrency permanently unavailable.

 Though Proof-of-Burn (POB) and traditional Proof-of-Work (POW) are both consensus algorithms used by cryptocurrencies, they work differently.
 Below is the key difference.